josephmckinsey/hw-document-class/README.md

-# LaTeX Homework Document Class
+# Homework Document Class
-Do you need a simple document class for homework?
+Do you need a simple document class for homework in LaTeX?
 I use this one.

 ## Titles